Barrett-William/Barrett-William/README.md

 - 👋 Hi, I’m William Barrett
-- 👀 I’m currently working as an engineer in manufacturing, and want to develop data science skills to specialise in data.
+- 👀 I’m working as an engineer in manufacturing, and want to develop data science skills to specialise in data.
-- 🌱 I’m currently learning how to master Python.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on any python based projects to gain experience.
 - 📫 How to reach me on LinkedIn @ https://www.linkedin.com/in/william-barrett-/